syegres/fix8/README.md

 Fix8 requires the following third-party software (header files and libraries) being installed to build properly:

+> [!IMPORTANT]
-**This release now uses cmake.
-The build will download and build the default dependencies - poco, tbb and gtest.**
+> This release now uses cmake.
+The build will download and build the default dependencies - poco, tbb and gtest.

 - Poco C++ Libraries [basic edition](http://pocoproject.org/download/index.html)